CaioCeretta/Cod3r/mentoria/specialist/Trilha - React & Next/hooks-inicial/comments.md

           .
 Now typescript certainly knows that the hook returns an array of that type, with no ambiguous inference .
 It avoid assignments errors

+  ● Object Keys

+    ○ Issue with "2xl" and xl2

+      ■ Rules

+        □ When declaring an object in TS, it must be `const obj = {key: value }`

+        □ If the key is a valid JS identifier, we can write it without quotes, Ex: foo, bar, xl2, maxValue

+        □ If the key is not a valid identifier, we must use quotes

+          .
+Keys that  start with number -> 2xl, 123, 7days
+          .
+Keys with special characters not allowed in identifiers -> background-color, margin-top

+      ■ Summary

+        . xl2 works without quotes because it starts with a letter .
+2xl throws an error without quotes, because it starts with a number

+    ● Dimensoes object from useTamanhoJanela hook

+      ○ 1. `dimensoes` object

+        ■ We are creating an object where each key: (sm. md, lg, xl, 2xl) represents breakpoints, each value is a result of the function `entre(min, max)`

+          □ Example: sm: entre(640, 768) // true or false

+          □ At the end of the day, the dimensions array will turn out to be something as

+            {
+              sm: false,
+              md: true,
+              lg: false,
+              xl: false,
+              2xl: false
+            }

+            depending on the return of entre

+      ○ 2.
+Object.entries(dimensoes)

+          ■ This transform the object n a list of [key, value] pairs, which in the example above, it becomes [
+              ["sm", false],
+              ["md", true],
+              ["lg", false],
+              ["xl", false],
+              ["2xl", false],
+            ]

+      ○ 3. .filter(el => el[1])
+        ■ Here it filters only the elements which value is e[1] is true

+      ○ 4. tamanhoVerdadeiro[0]?.[0]

+        ■